Boy George Opens Up About His Relationship With Rival George Michael, And His Big Regret

 “It was one of my big sorrows that I never got to meet him.”

 Boy George also talked about his relationship with Caitlyn Jenner, formerly known as Bruce Jenner.
-George says he has remained friends with Jenner, who backed Donald Trump for U.S. President, even after his guest appearance on her show I Am Cait.
+George says he has remained friends with Jenner, who backed Donald Trump for U.S. president, even after his guest appearance on her show I Am Cait.

 Boy George revealed Jenner even helped him with The New Celebrity Apprentice, adding that she is “hardly conservative” and “very brave.”